thinker84/Real-Time-stock-price-prediction-and-market-analysis-using-Machine-Learning/README.md

 ---

+## 🧩 Problem Statement

+- Stock price movements are highly volatile and influenced by complex patterns, making accurate forecasting challenging for investors and analysts.
+- Traditional forecasting methods often fail to capture the non-linear trends and time-dependent nature of stock market data.
+- There is a need for an intelligent, real-time system that can predict future stock prices using deep learning techniques, based on historical trends and patterns.
+- This project aims to build a web-based application that leverages an LSTM model to forecast stock prices and visualize trends, helping users make more informed decisions.

+---

 ## 🔍 Key Features
 - 📊 Fetches historical stock data from 2010–2023 for any ticker (default: AAPL) using `pandas_datareader`.
 - 📉 Visualizes stock price trends with moving averages (100MA & 200MA).